There are basic rabbit care facts everyone interested in adopting a bunny should know.

 Rabbit Care Fact #10: Bunnies need friends!
 Yes, it's true.
 Left on their own, rabbits usually live in groups and enjoy the companionship of another bun.
 Can they be friends with you instead?
 Or maybe a cat and/or dog?
 Sure, but no one will understand your bunny like another bunny.
 A friend provides companionship, someone to groom, and someone to ease the stress of scary situations like a trip to the vet.
 However, despite their love of companionship, it is not a great idea to just put any strange rabbit with your bunny.
 That's a splendid way to start a serious fight.
 Introducing a new friend usually takes time and patience.
 Read more in the Bonding section.

 There are many good things about rabbits.
 They are quiet.
-They are smart and they can be very engaging animals.
+They are smart and they can be very engaging animals once you have earned their trust.
 Even the shy ones can warm up to you, if you have the time and patience to get to know them.
 They can learn tricks and their name.
 They have a keen sense of time (as to know when to expect breakfast and dinner), and know just what to do to make sure you share that banana you are eating.
 They can become your best friend, and they can terrorize your entire household, including cats, dogs, children and adults.
 They can adore you just as much as you adore them.
 You just need to know if a rabbit is the right pet for you, and to know what it takes to have a long, happy relationship with this unique animal.